 This is the general version of the Poincaré-Hopf theorem.
 It can be proved in various ways, depending on whether one prefers to define e(E) via Chern-Weil theory or algebraic topology.
-Add this to our to-do list for next semester.
+The Chern-Weil theory approach requires the general theory notion of connections on principal fiber bundles-a subject also known as mathematical gauge theory-which is typically covered in Differential Geometry 3.